jueves/csv_vida_laboral/Readme.md

 - **Smart table validation**: Only processes tables containing "SITUACIÓN/ES" in the first row
 - **Automatic row reconstruction**: Uses the DÍAS column to identify and combine split rows
 - **Manual headers**: Applies standardized column names for consistency
-- **CSV output**: Generates clean, structured CSV files ready for analysis
+- **CSV output**: Generates clean, structured CSV files ready for filtering and analysis

 ## Output Columns